Psycho (franchise): History (1959–1997)

 With the financial failure of Psycho III, Universal decided to continue the Psycho franchise as a television series, Bates Motel, taking inspiration from the Friday the 13th and A Nightmare on Elm Street TV series.
 In this televised spin-off of Psycho, Norman Bates is portrayed by Kurt Paul, who previously stood in as a stunt double for Anthony Perkins in Psycho II and III.
 Perkins declined involvement in the project and even heavily boycotted it.
 The film was made as a pilot for a weekly anthology television series, but the series was never picked up.
 Thus, Universal decided to air the pilot as a made-for-TV film over the 4th of July weekend.
-The film received mostly negative reviews and low Nielson ratings.
+The film received mostly negative reviews and low ratings.

 A year after Bates Motel aired, production on Psycho IV: The Beginning began.
-Perkins wanted to direct the film and even came up with a pitch for the film along with Psycho III screenwriter Charles Edward Pogue; however, Psycho III was a critical and financial failure, so Universal rejected that idea and Mick Garris was brought in.
+Perkins wanted to direct the film and even came up with a pitch for the film along with Psycho III screenwriter Charles Edward Pogue.
+Psycho III, however, was a critical and financial failure, so Universal rejected that idea and Mick Garris was brought in.
 Joseph Stefano was the screenwriter of the original film and was brought back to write the fourth film.
 He had disliked the two films between I and IV, feeling that they were too commercial and catered to the conventions of slasher movies.
 In an interview, Stefano said: "Gearing up for Psycho IV, I decided to ignore the two sequels – like the business in II about Norman's mother".

 Actress Olivia Hussey was directly offered the role of Mrs. Bates.
 It was the intention of writer Joseph Stefano to make her at a young age as attractive as Norman had been in the first film.

 When Henry Thomas was cast as young Norman Bates, Perkins wanted to meet with him and discuss the role.
 In the documentary The Psycho Legacy, Thomas stated: "Looking back on it now, he knew he had to have this conversation with me but I don't think that he was really into it.
 He just gave me a few broad strokes and told me to play the character real, that was it".

 During filming, Perkins had been diagnosed with HIV and had to receive treatment during production.
 Director Mick Garris has stated in numerous interviews that he had some creative control issues with Perkins.
 According to Garris: "He would get into long, drawn-out discussions in front of the crew, testing his director, making sure choices were not made "because it looks good", and seeing how deep the understanding of the story and process were.
 He could be very forceful, just shy of bullying, but also really appreciated helpful direction.
 I would have to say he was the most difficult and challenging actor I've ever worked with, but he ended up going on and on about how happy he was with the film.
 That was gratifying".